psychebomb/Bayonetta/README.md

 Lock onto enemies and use primary or secondary buttons to summon a wicked weave at their location, dealing 1200% damage.

 ## Other Interactions
+Bayonetta now has new punish attacks!!!!!
+- Hitting an enemy with a move that sends downwards (death drop or  heel stomp) will now put enemies in a special stun state.
+- If bayonetta is grounded and near an enemy in this state, she will be prompted with the interact button to punish the enemy.
+- Mashing the primary skill button (M1) during a punish attack will speed up the attack.
+- Two different punish attacks: one for grounded enemies, one for airborne/flying enemies.
 Bayonetta has special interactions with items that reduce cooldowns:
 - Bandolier: If Witch Time is active, gain an additional 4 seconds when picking up an ammo pack.
 If Bayonetta has the Witch Time cooldown debuff, remove the debuff upon picking up an ammo pack.
 - Brainstalks: The buff from brainstalks activates its own Witch Time effect independent of regular Witch Time.
 This instance of Witch Time has no cooldown.